pavlarsen/Credit_Risk_Analysis/README.md

 # Credit Risk Analysis

-The purpose of this project is to .
+The purpose of this project is to implement different techniques to train and evaluate machine learning models with unbalanced classes using resampling.
+For this project I oversampled the data using the RandomOverSampler and SMOTE algorithms, and undersampled the data using the ClusterCentroids algorithm, then implemented a combinatorial approach of over-and undersampling using the SMOTEENN algorithm.
+Finally, in order to predict credit risk, I implemented the BalancedRandomForestClassifier and EasyEnsembleClassifier.

 ---